amnaw/MemoryGame/README.md

 ## Want to Play? ;)

+You can play here : https://amnaw.github.io/MemoryGame/
-You have to download the project and open the `index.html` file in the browser .
+Or You have to download the project and open the `index.html` file in the browser .

 ### About the characters: